 - Does the price of products and services offered to tourists respect the livelihoods of local vendors and artisans?

-- What is being done to protect rich cultural heritage of the destination?
+- What is being done to protect the rich cultural heritage of the destination?

-Botswana has a long standing commitment to the preservation of its environmental and cultural heritage.
-38% of the country land is protected and the destination is focused on offering experiences through grassroots organizations that support sustainable practices and actively encourage tourists to get involved in conservation schemes.
+Botswana has a long-standing commitment to the preservation of its environmental and cultural heritage.
+38% of the country’s land is protected and the destination is focused on offering experiences that support sustainable practices and actively encourage tourists to get involved in conservation schemes.

 While Rwanda is known for its gorillas and opportunities to see them up close, the government put a cap on the number of visitors that can see one gorilla group in a day.
 In order to keep the gorillas from getting stressed out and to help keep the activity sustainable in the future, there will only be a maximum of 8 permits per gorilla group in a single day.

 On top of that, every time someone pays for a permit to see the gorillas, a portion of the revenue from the tourists goes towards the local communities that surround the national park.

 While Tanzania is not a wealthy country, it is one that’s very expensive to travel to; it’s a country that is very aware of the positive impact tourist dollars can have on the local economy.
 The Serengeti operates on the high-value low volume tourism model.
 But steep park entry fees and tour costs allow tourism to have an enormous impact on the conservation efforts and the prosperity of the communities in this region.
 Tourist dollars allow the government of Tanzania to give protection to national parks and game reserves that represent over 80% of the Serengeti.
 It helps protect diverse habitats and the unique wildlife that inhabits this area.